San Francisco Chinese Hospital: Origins

-In 1888, the Chinese Hospital Association sought permission to erect a hospital in the University Mound neighborhood, but the Board of Supervisors referred the request to committee instead, based on opposition from existing property owners.
+In 1888, the Chinese Hospital Association sought permission to erect a hospital in the University Mound neighborhood, but the San Francisco Board of Supervisors referred the request to the Health and Police Committee instead, based on opposition from existing property owners.
 Several so-called Chinese hospitals were established in San Francisco as privately run institutions of poor repute, mainly functioning as hospices and morgues, throughout the late 1800s.

 Chinese Hospital traces its origins to 1899, when the Oriental Dispensary, with ties to the Tung Wah Group of Hospitals in Hong Kong, was founded over the protests of property owners on Sacramento Street.
 The Tung Wah Yi Kuk opened at 828 Sacramento Street, a site currently occupied by the Willie "Woo Woo" Wong/Chinese Playground.
 After the 1906 San Francisco earthquake and fire, it relocated to 14 Trenton Street.
 However, the building was small at 25 by 60 ft and not adequate to meet community demands.

+While his parents were touring the United States as part of a Chinese Opera Troupe, actor and martial artist Bruce Lee, Lee Jun-fan, was born at Chinese Hospital on November 27, 1940.